 I am a licensed clinical psychologist practicing in New York City, specializing in cognitive behavioral therapy and Mindfulness Based Stress Reduction.
 In my work as a psychologist, I assist adults dealing with anxiety and mood disorders, difficulties handling stress, and health-related difficulties.
 I specialize in the use of cognitive behavioral therapy and mindfulness, and in the treatment of obsessive-compulsive disorder (OCD), depression, and various types of anxiety.
-My clinical practice is part of the Manhattan Center for Cognitive-Behavioral Therapy, located at Fifth Avenue and 30th Street in midtown Manhattan.
+My clinical practice is part of the Manhattan Center for Cognitive-Behavioral Therapy, located at 315 Madison Avenue in midtown Manhattan.

 Cognitive Behavioral Therapy (CBT)